 This lovely combo can be created using a blender, no juicer necessary.
 This is the famous shot that many say clears mysterious issues to skin, muscles, digestion and more.
 Specifically, the ginger helps digestion and boosts your immunity to awesome levels.
 Also helps with nausea, is an anti-inflammatory, cleanses, detoxes and provides antioxidants.
 Lemon kicks up your immune system as well and your vitamin C levels to lofty heights!
 And both energize you!
 Easy to make, try it daily – before breakfast – especially in the winter months.
 Too burny on your throat?
 That’s because ginger has capsaicin, the same found in hot chili peppers.
 If you want, chase down your shot with a glass of water, or even drink it diluted in an entire glass of water if that feels better.

-And my favorite easy detox smoothie recipes you might enjoy are here, Smoothie Ice Cube Concentrates for speedy make-ahead breakfasts!
+- Smoothie Ice Cube Concentrates for easy speedy make-ahead breakfasts!

 Ginger-Lemon Shots Blender Recipe - Sometimes there IS a quick fix!

 - 1/4 cup fresh raw ginger knobs peeled - use a spoon as per Jamie Oliver, chopped

 - 1/2 cup lemon juice squeezing 4-6 lemons should produce about 1/2 cup juice

 Peel ginger, and chop roughly.
 Then you have 3 choices depending on how strong you want the ginger flavor.
 I have listed methods below starting with least strong ginger flavor to strongest.